mervinderuiter/home-assistant-android/README.md

 # Create your view (or multiple)
 * Create a group view
 To add a group view, create a new Home-Assistant group and add it to the configuration group (group.surface).
 Add lights, scenes or sensors to the group.
 The group will be displayed in a column on the screen.
 Restart Home-Assistant to apply settings.
+In the customization section of HASS enter an icon for the group, surface will use this a the shortcut button.
 * Create a thermostat view
 To create a thermostat view, add a thermostat (for example: climate.thermostat) to the configuration group (group.surface).
+In the customization section of HASS enter an icon for the thermostat, surface will use this a the shortcut button.

 # Style your view
 Views can be styled using the Home-Assistant costomization section.
 The icon is automatically detected so this does not have to be configured.
 Change a button name by setting 'friendly_name' for your entity.
 Color the button by adding 'surface_button_color: '#38B9FF'' to the entity.